-6.5- Recommendation 5: Creating a help networks
+6.4- Recommendation 4: Creating a help networks.

 Whatever, the form or the importance of the government's helps, this can by no means be a miracle solution to all problems of poor families.
-It is wiser and more constructive to think of a set of specific alternative actions that constitute a more reliable and durable shield against the negative effects of inflation or the constant rise in the cost of living.
-The creation of a network of help actions is most suitable under the circumstances.
-The help measures that can be deployed could take the form of a series of material and immaterial actions.
-It would be worth regenerating the "Touiza" 37 spirit that played a versatile and efficient role in the recent past years.
+It is wiser and more constructive to think of a set of specific alternative actions that constitute a more reliable and durable shield against the negative effects of the constant rise in the cost of living.
+The creation of a network of help actions is most suitable.
+Nongovernmental organizations can play a more positive role in this respect.
+The Mosques and the Zaouias can enormously help in this kind field.